Endlosschleifenet/roblox-starving-artists-bot/README.md

 1. Start the "[Starving Artists](https://www.roblox.com/games/8916037983/starving-artists-DONATION-GAME)" game on Roblox
 2. Position the game window appropriately (Fullscreen is recommended for 1920x1080 screens)

-3. Run the bot by clicking on bot.py
+3. Run the bot by clicking on bot.py or by typing `py bot.py`

 4. Follow on-screen instructions